SKAARHOJ/skaarhoj-updater-releases/README.md

 ## External URL triggers (from v1.0.5-pre)

-SkaarhojUpdater responds to special links opened in a system browser if installed correctly
+SkaarhojUpdater responds to special links opened in a system browser if installed correctly.
+This works on macOS, Windows and also Linux *

 They start with `skupdater://`